 What is Cloudy Pad ?

-Cloudy Pad lets you deploy a Cloud gaming server anywhere in the world and play your own games - without requiring a powerful gaming machine or a costly subscription:
+Cloudy Pad lets you deploy a Cloud gaming instance on your own servers, machines or directly in the Cloud (AWS, Azure, Google Cloud, Scaleway...) and play your own Steam, Epic, GOG and other games - without requiring a powerful gaming machine or a costly subscription.

 Features โœจ